Pete Stauber: 2018

-In June 2018, Donald Trump campaigned for Stauber in his run for U.S. Representative, making his first visit to Minnesota as president and attending his first rally to support a Republican candidate for the House of Representatives in the 2018 general election, visiting Stauber's hometown of Duluth.
+In June 2018, Donald Trump campaigned for Stauber during his run for U.S. Representative, making his first visit to Minnesota as president and attending his first rally to support a Republican candidate for the House of Representatives in the 2018 general election, visiting Stauber's hometown of Duluth.
+At the time, Stauber had been involved in local politics, serving since 2013 as a member of the St. Louis County, Minnesota Commission (which includes Duluth).
+He had also served on the Hermantown City Council for eight years.

 The 8th district had an open seat in a previously Democratic-Farmer-Labor (DFL)-held district where the last two elections were close.
 Partisan funders on both sides of the aisle reserved "millions" of dollars for advertising in a race widely regarded as a potential Republican pickup of a seat that had been held since 2013 by Rick Nolan.
 In November, Stauber defeated the DFL nominee, former Nolan aide Joe Radinovich, to become only the fifth person to represent the district in 71 years, and the second Republican to do so.
 He won primarily by running up his margins in the district's more conservative western portion.

 During his 2018 campaign, Stauber ran on a policy of allowing Medicare to negotiate drug prices, becoming only one of a handful of Republicans to endorse what was primarily a progressive idea.
 Stauber has since walked back from his campaign pledge.

 2020

-Stauber was reelected on November 4, 2020, defeating DFL nominee Quinn Nystrom.
+Stauber was reelected on November 4, 2020, defeating DFL nominee Quinn Nystrom, becoming the first Republican in 76 years to be reelected in the 8th district.
 In December 2020, he filed a motion to support Texas v.
 Pennsylvania, described as a "seditious abuse of the judicial process" and aimed at invalidating millions of votes in various swing states.
-The Duluth News Tribune, which had endorsed Stauber, and many other local officials sharply criticized him for the ploy in an open letter to Stauber.
+The Duluth News Tribune, which had endorsed Stauber, and many other local officials sharply criticized him for the ploy in an open letter.

+2022

+Stauber was reelected on November 8, 2022, defeating DFL nominee Jennifer Schultz.

+2024

+Stauber was reelected on November 5, 2024, defeating DFL nominee Jennifer Schultz, in a rematch of the 2022 election.